B. P. Koirala

-Bishweshwar Prasad Koirala (विश्वेश्वरप्रसाद कोइराला; 8 September 1914 – 21 July 1982), better known as B. P. Koirala (बीपी कोइराला), was a Nepali revolutionary, political leader, and writer.
-He was the Prime Minister of Nepal from 1959 to 1960.
-He led the Nepali Congress, a social democratic political party.
-He was the grandfather of Bollywood actors Manisha Koirala and Siddharth Koirala, the elder brother of former prime minister Girija Prasad Koirala and the younger brother of former prime minister Matrika Prasad Koirala.
+Bishweshwar Prasad Koirala (Note: विश्वेश्वरप्रसाद कोइराला; बी. पी. कोइराला) (8 September 1914 – 21 July 1982), was a Nepalese revolutionary, statesman, politician, novelist, and one of the founding leaders of the Nepali Congress.
+He was the first democratically elected Prime Minister of Nepal, serving from 1959 to 1960, until the royal coup of 1960 led by King Mahendra.
+He played a leading role in Nepal’s democratic movements, particularly the 1950–1951 revolution, which brought an end to the 104-year-long Rana rule of Nepal.
+He was the brother of former prime ministers Matrika Prasad Koirala and Girija Prasad Koirala.
+He was also the grandfather of Bollywood actors Manisha Koirala and Siddharth Koirala.

-Koirala was the first democratically elected and 22nd Prime Minister of Nepal.
-He held the office for 18 months before being deposed and imprisoned on the instruction of King Mahendra.
-The rest of his life was spent largely in prison or exile and in steadily deteriorating health.
+B. P. Koirala was the first democratically elected Prime Minister of Nepal.
+He held the office for 18 months before being deposed and imprisoned on the orders of King Mahendra.
+He spent the rest of his life largely in imprisonment and exile, during which his health steadily deteriorated.

-Widely regarded as one of the greatest political personalities in Nepal, Koirala was a staunch supporter of democracy.
-He asserted that guarantees of individual liberty and civil and political rights alone were not sufficient in a poor country like Nepal, and that democratic socialism was the solution to Nepal's underdevelopment.
+B. P. Koirala is widely regarded as one of the greatest political personalities in Nepal.
+He was a strong advocate of democracy and argued that in a poor country like Nepal, political freedoms alone were not sufficient without socio-economic transformation.
+He promoted the idea of democratic socialism as a solution to Nepal's underdevelopment.